 Baking the Cakes

-To prepare your pans, spray them with cooking spray, then cut a wax paper round to fit the bottom, insert it into the bottom of the pan, and then respray.
-This might seem like overkill, but it will ensure your cakes don't stick.
+To prepare the pans, spray them with cooking spray, then cut a wax paper round to fit the bottom, insert it into the bottom of the pan, and respray.
+This might seem like overkill, but it will ensure the cakes don't stick.